nailfarmer/debian-luks-suspend/README.md

 key from memory, but special care must be taken when applying it to the root device.

-The `debian-linux-suspend` script replaces the default suspend mechanism of systemd.
+The `debian-luks-suspend` script replaces the default suspend mechanism of systemd.
 It changes root to the initramfs in order to perform the `luksSuspend`, actual suspend, and `luksResume` operations.

 When successfully completed, it uses loginctl to unlock the user session to reduce password fatigue.

+This script is currently broken under gdm3 with wayland, and sddm with xorg and gnome, but should be functional under most other circumstances.
+Please report any breakage to the [issue tracker][].

 This script assumes you're using systemd, and is untested in all but the most generic of lvm setups.
 It currently breaks under grsecurity, and probably